 If you’d rather not sit around waiting for the prime rate to go down (or if it’s on an upward trajectory), one of the best ways to lower your credit card APR is by simply asking.
 Negotiating for lower rates and fees is one of the important credit card rules to know.
 (You can also negotiate on other things, such as credit card spending limits.)

 You can improve your odds in this negotiation by arming yourself with some key information.
 First, get familiar with your credit score and make sure that it’s as high as possible.
-You may boost your score by paying down debts and making sure to correct any errors on your credit report.
+You may build your score by paying down debts and making sure to correct any errors on your credit report.

 Also make sure to highlight your history with the company.
 Credit cards want to hold on to long-standing customers with a good history of paying their bills on time.